cassidoo/blahg/src/posts/feedback-is-awesome.md

 And then, I also got an email from one of the higher ups at Intuit today:

 > We were just talking about you the other day, in relation to the Women in Technology initiative in QuickBooks Product Dev.
 We rolled out a formal goal of mentorship and sponsorship to develop a pipeline of women ready for director, group manager, principal engineer, and architect roles.
 Since we started... we have two new women group managers, a new woman principal engineer, and several new first-time managers.
 We have a monthly lunch with the women PD leaders, and we feature various guest speakers— mostly women execs at Intuit.
 Intuit also hosted a Girl Geek Dinner...
 > Btw, your work on ...[things I worked on at Intuit]... default template is now live in QBO.
-So you’ve got a legacy at Intuit from your internship.
+So you've got a legacy at Intuit from your internship.

 Between the two messages, I don't know which one made me more happy.
 I love hearing that my views on mentorship are being spread, and that my work I'm doing is making a real impact.